logo

 SIPP

-You’ll have to open a Plus plan (from £9.99 per month) to start saving into a SIPP as it’s not available on either the free Basic account or the Standard plan.
+You’ll need to open a Plus plan (from £9.99 per month) to start saving into a SIPP as it’s not available on either the free Basic account or the Standard plan.
 You’ll also have to be confident enough to pick your own investments with Freetrade’s SIPP, and adjust your exposure to risk as you approach retirement age, as there are no ready-made portfolios here.

 Freetrade won't charge you to transfer a pension to them, but you may incur fees from your existing provider which Freetrade doesn’t unfortunately offer to refund, unlike a few other providers.
 (AJ Bell, for example, will cover up to £500 of transfer costs.)